-You can write a book about the “how” of it all – how to travel, how to save money doing it, where to go, etc. (Mr. Kepnes already wrote that book, entitled How to Travel the World on $50 a Day).
+You can write a book about the “how” of it all – how to backpack Europe, how to save money doing it, the best backpacks to buy, where to go, etc. (Mr. Kepnes already wrote that book, entitled How to Travel the World on $50 a Day).

 You can write a book about “when,” recording for posterity what it was like to be in a particular place abroad at a particular time (e.g., The Lost City of Z).

 You can also write a book about “what,” regaling tales from your adventures around the world.
 The book Grounded: A Down to Earth Journey Around the World is a prime example of this genre, and one of the books that inspired me to leave my career as a corporate lawyer and travel the world full time in 2016.

 To be honest, when I opened Mr. Kepnes’s latest piece, I fully expected a “what” travel book filled with tales of his exploits around the world.